 6) ————————————— (Thickest string)

-The top line corresponds to the thinnest string, the bottom – the thickest.
-You can also find a version of the tablature with letters.
-However, here everything is the same as the mention above.
+The top line corresponds to the thinnest string, the bottom-most dense.
+You can also get a version of the tablet with letters.
+Here, everything is the same as the mention above.
 Just change the number to alphabetical.

 E | ————————————— (Thinnest string)